bpisano/state-kit/README.md

 }
 ```

-**3. Initialize the StateValidator**: The S`tateValidator` class manages state transitions based on validators.
+**3. Initialize the StateValidator**: The `StateValidator` class manages state transitions based on validators.
 It requires an initial state and a list of validators.

 ```swift
 let stateValidator: StateValidator<AppState> = StateValidator(initialState: .onboarding) {